-- 1. Manages and oversees the implementation of strategic initiatives: including Northern Lands-Northern Leadership and the Land Use Sustainability Framework, through policies and Procedures that guide the use and development of NWT lands and resources.
+- 1. Manages and oversees the implementation of strategic initiatives, including Northern Lands-Northern Leadership and the Land Use Sustainability Framework, through policies and procedures that guide the use and development of NWT lands and resources.
 Develops new policies and/or programs that may be required to achieve strategic direction and establishes clear priorities for implementation. - 2.
-Provides management and oversight in the development, review, amendment, and implementation of GNWT land policies as well as program policies, guidelines, standards procedures related to the management, administration, and sustainable use of Territorial Land and Commissioner's Land. - 3.
-Oversees the provision of specialist expertise in a timely and effective manner on initiatives related to land use planning to the Director of Land Use and Sustainability and senior management including the DM and ADM, as well as GNWT's Managing This Land committees and working groups. - 4.
-Responsible for ensuring GNWT obligations regarding regional land use plans are fulfilled in a timely and effective manner consistent with GNWT policy, legislation, and priorities. - 5.
-Represents the Department on matters related to the management of NWT public lands and resources including at senior levels across government, with Indigenous governments, community representatives, other levels of government, industry CEOs, and Institutions of Public Government established pursuant to settled Lands, Resources and Self-government Agreements. - 6.
-Provides strategic advice to the Director, Land Use and Sustainability on various issues related to the management of NWT public land and resources.
+Provides management and oversight in the development, review, amendment, and implementation of regional land use plans as well as program policies, guidelines, standards procedures related to the management, administration, and sustainable use of Territorial Land and Commissioner's Land. - 3.
+Plans, manages, and oversees the development, review, renewal, coordination, approval, and provision of advice on conformity with regional land use plans pursuant to Lands, Resources, and Self-Government Agreements, including the coordination of Departmental positions and interests, and the development of a GNWT position. - 4.
+Oversees the provision of specialist expertise in a timely and effective manner on initiatives related to land use planning to the Director, Land Use and Sustainability and senior management including the OM and ADM, as well as GNWT's Managing This Land committees and working groups. - 5.
+Responsible for ensuring GNWT obligations regarding regional land use plans are fulfilled in a timely and effective manner consistent with GNWT policy, legislation, and priorities. - 6.
+Represents the Department on matters related to the management of NWT public lands and resources including at senior levels across government, with Indigenous governments, community representatives, other levels of government, industry CEOs, and Institutions of Public Government established pursuant to settled Lands, Resources and Self-government Agreements. - 7.
+Provides strategic advice to the Director on various issues related to the management of NWT public lands and resources.